 Norio Hayakawa, researcher, journalist, musician and composer and director of the Civilian Intelligence News Service

-He has spent many years investigating Area 51 in Nevada to determine the facts on the importance of that facility (In 1990 I accompanied a Japanese TV crew to the perimeters of the base), I am skeptical of any UFO or “alien” connection to the base.
+Although I have spent many years investigating Area 51 in Nevada to determine the facts on the importance of that facility (In 1990 I accompanied a Japanese TV crew to the perimeters of the base), I am skeptical of any UFO or “alien” connection to the base.

-Norio’s research in the field of ufology and related subjects has spanned several decades.
+My research in the field of Ufology and related subjects has spanned several decades (since 1961).

 E-mail = email@example.com

 FACEBOOK = https://www.facebook.com/fernandon.hayakawa

 Norio Hayakawa’s YouTube Channel